 - SustainableQATAR has received numerous international requests and inquiries for capacity building and collaboration.

 Today, under the leadership of president Katrin Scholz-Barth together with a newly energized Executive Team, SustainableQATAR’s vision has evolved from ‘being a resource that empowers the community to environmental action by fostering awareness, skills and knowledge’ to ‘championing environmental sustainability through personal action.’

 Executive Team members who have served include:

-- MaryBeth Stuenkel (IT and Webmaster, October 2018 – October 2020): key contributor to the 52 Weekly Challenges, webmaster, and all around IT support.
+- MaryBeth Stuenkel (IT and Webmaster, October 2018 – October 2020): MaryBeth was a key contributor to the 52 Weekly Challenges, webmaster, and provided all around IT support.

-- Shiban Khan (Research, February 2019 – August 2020): key contributor to the 52 Weekly Challenges and head of Research, also representing SustainableQATAR through speaking engagements at sustainability conferences.
+- Shiban Khan (Research, February 2019 – August 2020): Shiban was a key contributor to the 52 Weekly Challenges and head of Research, also representing SustainableQATAR through speaking engagements at sustainability conferences.

-- Erica Ramorino (Social Media and Special Projects, January 2019 – May 2020): key contributor to the 52 Weekly Challenges, ensuring SustainableQATAR’s social media presence, and initiating and developing the SustinableQATAR Young Ambassadors Program.
+- Erica Ramorino (Social Media and Special Projects, January 2019 – May 2020): Erica was a key contributor to the 52 Weekly Challenges, ensuring SustainableQATAR’s social media presence, and initiating and developing the SustainableQATAR Young Ambassadors Program.

-- Hala Ahmed (Outreach, January 2019 – February 2020): key contributor to the 52 Weekly Challenges and instrumental in getting the word out about SustainableQATAR’s activities.
+- Hala Ahmed (Outreach, January 2019 – February 2020): Hala was a key contributor to the 52 Weekly Challenges and instrumental in getting the word out about SustainableQATAR’s activities.